 Non-dairy creamers come with a huge variety of ingredients, so the best way to know if yours has gone bad is by comparing any differences to a fresh bottle.

 Look for changes in color, texture, smell, and taste.
 If your creamer has got darker or clumpy, it’s ready for the bin.

 Again, the variety of non-dairy creamers means there’s a variety of storage recommendations.

-Before opened, you should store it in the same way you found it in the supermarket.
-For example, if you found the coffee creamer on a non-refrigerated shelf, it’s fine to be left in your pantry until opened.
+Before opening it, you should store it the way you found it in the supermarket.
+For example, if you find the coffee creamer on a non-refrigerated shelf, it’s fine to be left in your pantry until opened.

-If you’re ever unsure about where to store your non-dairy coffee creamer, and you can’t find instructions on the pack, then the refrigerator is a safe bet.
+If you’re unsure where to store your non-dairy coffee creamer and you can’t find instructions on the pack, then the refrigerator is a safe bet.